backstage/backstage/CONTRIBUTING.md

 ## Build a Plugin

 The value of Backstage grows with every new Plugin that gets added.
 Wouldn't it be fantastic if there was a Plugin for every infrastructure projects out there?
 We think so.
+And we would love your help.

 What kind of Plugins should/could be created?
 Some inspiration from the 120+ Plugins that we have developed inside Spotify can be found [here](https://backstage.io/demos), but the we will keep a running list of suggestions labeled with `[plugin]`: